tanu-repo/project1/readme.md

 ### Dependencies

-node and npm needs to be installed
+node and npm need to be installed

 ### Installing